ucsb-ds-capstone-2022/ucsb-ds-capstone-2022.github.io/ucsb_ds_capstone_projects_2022/projects/evidation_julio/Update(2-4-22).md

 ## Project Goals

-Our team is working with Evidation Health to study how shifts in mood, energy, cough, and stress among frontline COVID-19 workers can be measured using data from Garmin watch and Oura ring.
+Our team is working with Evidation Health to study how shifts in mood, energy, cough, and stress among frontline COVID-19 workers can be measured using data from [Garmin watch](https://www.garmin.com/en-US/p/643382) and [Oura ring](https://ouraring.com/product/heritage-silver).
 These factors were also self-reported everyday through surveys using a 5 point scale.
 As of now, we are splitting our teams into groups of 2 and 3 to explore and familiarize ourselves with Garmin and Oura sample datasets.
 The main data will be collected from frontline COVID-19 workers and will be provided by Evidation Health.

 This project’s long-term goal is to utilize wearable device data coupled with survey data to fit a model that would predict stress.
 Ultimately, we hope that these analyses can lead to a way to detect stress and deliver interventions when one is in a stressful situation.

-## Who is Evidation Health?

-Evidation Health helps connect individual participants to research studies.
-Their privacy-centered health tracking application helps facilitate this connection while keeping user information secure and confidential.
-Evidation Health partners with leading healthcare companies to analyze the collected clinical data and publish rigorous studies.

 ## Progress: